johnson70630/FiNN-AI/README.md

 - OpenAI API key is required for the RAG functionality
 - Twitter and Reddit API keys are needed for social media scraping

-### Data Collection Issues
-- If you encounter rate limiting with Twitter/Reddit APIs, wait and try again later
-- For news scrapers, check that the website structures haven't changed
-- Use `finance_data_tools.py view --stats` to verify data was collected

 ### RAG Service Errors
 - If the chatbot fails to provide meaningful answers, check that:
   - Your OpenAI API key is valid and has sufficient credits